Global Gender Program

 Michele Manatt Endowed Fellowship

-The Michele Manatt Endowed Fellowship is available for second year graduate students at the Elliott School of International Affairs.
-In order to be considered for this fellowship, students must show a firm commitment to studying women's/girls' issues in developing countries.
-This can be demonstrated through focused coursework and research interests.
+The Michele Manatt Endowed Fellowship is available for second year Elliott School graduate students.
+Applicants must show a commitment to studying women's/girls' issues in developing countries through coursework, research interests, and internships.

-This award is worth a total of $2,000 for one academic year.
-If you are interested in applying for the Michele Manatt Fellowship for the 2013-2014 academic year, please send a statement of interest (approximately 500 words) to email@example.com by July 1, 2014.
+If you are interested in applying for the Michele Manatt Fellowship for the 2014-2015 academic year, please send a statement of interest (approximately 500 words) and your cv to email@example.com by June 1, 2014.

-Note: To be considered for the Michele Manatt Fellowship, you must register for at least 6 credits each semester and remain in good academic standing.
+Note: To be considered for the Michele Manatt Fellowship, you must be registered for at least 6 credits each semester during the academic year of the award and remain in good academic standing.
 The fellowship is applied toward tuition and does not cover fees, summer coursework, or additional coursework beyond the 40 credits required for the degree.
 Any part of the tuition award that is not used within the academic year reverts to the Elliott School and cannot be converted to cash.

-2012: Hollyn Hammond, MA Candidate in International Development Studies with a focus on humanitarian assistance and educational development in conflict regions with an emphasis on education of girls.
+2012-2013: Hollyn Hammond, M.A. in International Development Studies with a focus on humanitarian assistance and educational development in conflict regions with an emphasis on education of girls.
 Hollyn completed a year-long internship with Refugees International advocating for education integration into humanitarian responses as a means to protect children, mitigate conflict, and bring stability to affected communities.
-This year Hollyn conducted field-based research on education in crises in Senegal and Port-au-Prince, Haiti.
+Hollyn has conducted field research on education in Senegal and Haiti.
 She published a report in GW's International Affairs Review about combating GBV in Haiti's IDP camps and presented research at a regional conference on education in conflict-affected South Sudan.
-Hollyn began a program in Honduras to use art and physical education to help alleviate the effects of abuse and neglect of teenage girls.
-She also worked in Cambodia as an educational development specialist at a local NGO that helped women who had been victims of sex trafficking.
+She began a program in Honduras to use art and physical education to help alleviate the effects of abuse and neglect of teenage girls and has worked in Cambodia as an educational development specialist at an NGO that helps women victims of sex trafficking.
 Hollyn is committed to bringing education to displaced and crisis-effected women and children around the world.

 For updates about GGP events, click here to subscribe to our listserv